Tushar-bit01/Trial/README.md

 # Trial
-This is trial of git and github
+This is trial of git and github.